Cambridge Gardens

 AreaSearch assessment of residential development drivers sees a low level of activity in Cambridge Gardens, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers indicates Cambridge Gardens recorded approximately seven residential properties approved annually.
-Over the past five financial years, from FY21 to FY25, around 39 homes were approved, with three more granted in FY26 so far.
-On average, 0.8 new residents arrived per new home each year during these five years.
+AreaSearch analysis of ABS building approval numbers shows Cambridge Gardens recorded approximately 7 residential properties granted approval each year.
+Over the past five financial years (FY-21 to FY-25), around 39 homes were approved, with an additional 3 approved so far in FY-26.
+On average, about 0.9 new residents arrived per new home over these years.

-This suggests that new construction is meeting or exceeding demand, providing buyers with more options and potentially facilitating population growth beyond current expectations.
-The average expected construction cost of new homes was $283,000, below the regional average, indicating more affordable housing options.
-In FY26, $3.9 million in commercial development approvals have been recorded, suggesting limited focus on commercial development compared to residential.
-Compared to Greater Sydney, Cambridge Gardens has around two-thirds the rate of new dwelling approvals per person and ranks among the 19th percentile nationally, offering more limited choices for buyers and supporting demand for existing homes.
+This pace of new construction matches or exceeds demand, providing more housing options and potentially facilitating population growth beyond current expectations.
+The average expected construction cost value for new homes is $283,000, which is below the regional average, suggesting more affordable housing options.
+In FY-26, approximately $3.9 million in commercial development approvals have been recorded, indicating limited focus on commercial development compared to residential.
+Compared to Greater Sydney, Cambridge Gardens has around two-thirds the rate of new dwelling approvals per person and ranks among the 19th percentile nationally, offering more limited housing choices for buyers.

-New building activity in Cambridge Gardens shows 62.0% detached houses and 38.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
-This reflects a significant change from the current housing mix, which is currently 98.0% houses, addressing shifting lifestyle demands and affordability requirements.
-With around 823 people per dwelling approval, Cambridge Gardens reflects a highly mature market.
-Population forecasts indicate Cambridge Gardens will gain approximately 70 residents by 2041, based on the latest AreaSearch quarterly estimate.
+New building activity comprises 62.0% detached houses and 38.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
+This reflects a shift from the current housing mix, which is predominantly houses (98.0%).
+The change is due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+With around 824 people per dwelling approval, Cambridge Gardens reflects a highly mature market.
+Population forecasts indicate Cambridge Gardens will gain approximately 42 residents by 2041, based on the latest AreaSearch quarterly estimate.
 Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development